rachana33/budget-coach/DEPLOYMENT.md

    - `OPENAI_API_KEY`: Your OpenAI API key
    - `OPENAI_MODEL`: `gpt-4o-mini` (already set)

+> **Note:** The Blueprint will automatically:
+> - create the database
+> - link the database to the backend
+> - link the backend URL to the frontend
+> - seed the database with sample data

 ### Option B: Deploy Services Manually
+(Not recommended - The blueprint handles all connections automatically)

 #### Deploy Backend:
 1. Click **"New"** → **"Web Service"**